 In photographs of women, who is the subject and who is the object?
 What forms of power are there not only in seeing but also in being seen?
 What forms of agency have women exhibited in relation to photographic representation and practice?
 How do women in photography look back at those who look at them, revealing the conditions of their visual arrest?
 And how do photographic women also return our gaze, making us reflect on our own spectatorship as an ethical and political act?
 Photographic Women is the first attempt to answer these questions in relation to the full sweep of photography’s history, from the beginnings of the medium to the present.
 This richly illustrated book will account for the complexities of women’s (self-)representations, providing a visual backstory to the age of selfies and memes.

 Unfinished Literature and Film

 Two new book projects examine cinematic and literary texts that were abandoned, interrupted, or lost.
 Whatever the reason these creative works were left unfinished — personal, financial, institutional, artistic — they incarnate the raw ends and false starts of modern and contemporary aesthetics and culture.
 They therefore focus much-needed attention on experiences and ideas that have been relegated to the borderlands of film and literary studies.

-In addition to this project, Alix is working with the film scholar Stefan Solomon on an edited collection of essays titled Undone: The Feminist Possibilities of the Unfinished Film.
+First, Alix is working with the film scholar Stefan Solomon on an edited collection of essays titled Incomplete: The Feminist Possibilities of the Unfinished Film.
 Incomplete is under contract with the University of California Press, and it will be published as part of the Feminist Media Histories series in early 2023.
 The book contributes to an emergent strain of cinema studies that combines close readings of films with a renewed emphasis on questions of film culture, production, and circulation.
 It draws on a wide and interdisciplinary range of perspectives in establishing interpretative models for analyzing abandoned, interrupted, and lost films from across the history of the medium and in various national and institutional contexts.